Raymond St. Leger: Research and career

 St. Leger went to the United States to begin his career at the Boyce Thompson Institute at the invitation of Donald W. Roberts.
 According to Google Scholar, he has since then published more than 150 scientific papers and book chapters on fungal pathogens of plants, animals and insects, and on the reactions of hosts to infection.
 St. Leger has principally used entomopathogenic fungus (fungi that act as parasites of insects), as models for understanding how pathogens in general respond to stress, changing environments, initiate host invasion, colonize tissues, and counter host immune responses.
 These investigations have also addressed the mechanisms by which new pathogens emerge with different host ranges and genetic variation between individuals in host defenses.
 Other interests include fungal and insect behavior and evolution, molecular biology and genomics of fungi, and mutualistic associations between microbes and plants that can be exploited to benefit agriculture.

 St. Leger is also known for developing transgenic technologies, including altering insect pathogens so that they carry genes encoding spider and scorpion toxins.
 A field trial in Burkina Faso has shown that these engineered pathogens have the potential to control insect borne diseases such as malaria.
 St. Leger has tested an array of "alternative engineering strategies to be consistent with the highly exploratory approach required for optimizing a pathogens biocontrol potential".
 For example, engineering a mosquito pathogenic fungus to carry a gene for a human anti-malarial antibody so that the fungus targets the malarial parasite in the mosquito reduces the possibility of mosquitoes evolving resistance to the fungus.

+In 2024, a study co-authored by St. Leger and published in PLOS Pathogens revealed that two strains of pathogenic fungi unexpectedly divide insect victims between themselves rather than aggressively compete for resources.